 In an expanded phase of secure on-campus activity, synchronous digital teaching formats and on-campus teaching will be coordinated with one another.
 A particular focus will be placed on on-campus teaching in special small groups for students in their first and second semesters.
 Laboratory and workshop teaching units, as well as exams, will continue to be held on campus, in compliance with the hygiene and physical distancing measures.

 In accordance with the different requirements of the respective course and examination regulations, the faculties and departments will organise the individual formats for the expanded phase of secure on-campus teaching and inform students how these will be implemented.

 - The Chip Card Services Office at Stiftstr.
 69 has now reopened for students.
 You can find the current opening hours on the chip card page.
+Please observe the floor markings in front of the entry to the office as well as the traffic light over the door, which is intended to regulate access to the office.
 Unfortunately, the Chip Card Services Office in Bergedorf remains closed for the time being.

 - The validation stations in the foyer of Berliner Tor 5 and in front of the Chip Card Services Office at Stiftstr.
 69 are freely accessible.

 - Cases of chip card loss, damage or theft are processed by the Chip Card Services Office.

 - Deletions of tickets due to exemptions from Studierendenwerk Hamburg are also processed on-site at the Chip Card Services Office or by mail.
 The chip card and the notice of exemption must be submitted to HAW Hamburg before the deadline given.
 Chip cards sent by mail will then be returned by mail to the address provided.

 - Passwords will generally only be reset at the Chip Card Services Office.